 For conferral of the MPhil, the Graduate School requires the completion of all requirements for the MA degree (or two Residence Units of advanced standing), plus four additional Residence Units earned at Columbia.
 Through course work and qualifying examinations, each student must demonstrate that a satisfactory level of competence in the discipline has been achieved.
-Students must complete the instructional requirements for doctoral students, and are responsible for any language or other special requirements; students should consult their director of graduate studies for the specific requirements of each program.
+Students must complete the instructional requirements for doctoral students, and are responsible for any language or other requirements specific to the program; students should consult their director of graduate studies for the particular requirements of each program.

 Students are required to complete all work and receive grades for all courses with the mark of Incomplete (IN) or Credit Pending (CP) before receiving the MPhil, whether or not the course is a requirement for the degree.

-Once all requirements have been completed, the student should submit an application for the MPhil degree to the DGS.
+Once all requirements for the MPhil have been completed, the student should submit an application for the MPhil degree to the DGS.
 The DGS must then sign the form and submit it to the GSAS Dissertation Office by the deadline that corresponds to the intended degree conferral date.
+PhD students at Teachers College must contact the Office of Doctoral Studies for information about applying for the MPhil.
 Degrees are awarded three times a year—in October, February, and May—and each degree conferral date has a corresponding application deadline.